Thank you for visiting our website and even bigger thanks if you are going to download or have downloaded one of our games!

 WHERE WE STORE YOUR PERSONAL DATA AND FOR HOW LONG?

-The data that we collect from you will be kept here in the UK.
+The data that we collect from you will be kept here in the EU.
 However, we use Amazon Web Services to provide us with various cloud based computing products which help us use your data including storage of your data and the provision of a content delivery network.
 The data centres we use are based in the EU.
 The US does not have data protection laws equivalent to those in the EEA at present.
 But we are working with Amazon and Amazon are working with the US Government to sign up to the EU/US Privacy Shield which will agree certain data protection responsibilities to its operations in the US.

 If we ever engage processors outside the EEA, we will ensure they are contractually bound to take all steps reasonably necessary to ensure your data is treated securely and in accordance with this policy.